-With the added time constraints many of us struggle with getting in exercise, maintaining healthy sleep habits, or limiting the intake of processed and sugary foods that abound at this time of the year.
+With the added time constraints, many of us struggle with exercising, maintaining healthy sleep habits, or limiting the intake of processed and sugary foods that abound at this time of the year.
 The added burdens of 2020 – COVID, political and social stressors-have cracked our resolve and discipline even more.
 Many will be entering the holiday season with some extra padding.
 The pandemic lockdown has introduced bad habits into our everyday life.
 Many of us are entering the 2020 holiday season with an extra 10-20 pounds.
 Americans gain an average of 5 -10 pounds between Thanksgiving and Christmas and rarely lose this weight.
-The weight adds to the slow gain many experience in adulthood.
-We cannot control whether it will be a white Christmas, if there will be traffic at the mall, or what food our families serve over the holidays.
-We can control how we take care of ourselves 90% of the time with a few mindful interventions every day.
-In fact, these daily practices, when implemented on a daily basis, will have you entering 2021 with some positive momentum!
+The weight adds to the slow gain many experiences in adulthood.
+We cannot control whether it will be a white Christmas if there will be traffic at the mall, or what food our families serve over the holidays.
+We can control how we take care of ourselves 90% of the time with a few mindful daily interventions.
+In fact, these daily practices, when implemented daily, will have you entering 2021 with some positive momentum!

 - DRINK WATER: This is essential for good digestion, energy, focus, and many other health benefits.
-Water is also involved in regulating your appetite, so be sure to drink throughout the day as well as before and during meals or parties.
-Make it a regular habit to start the day off with 8 oz of filtered water then make sure you start each meal with at least 4 oz of filtered water.
+Water also regulates your appetite, so be sure to drink throughout the day and before and during meals or parties.
+Make it a regular habit to start the day off with 8 oz of filtered water, then make sure you start each meal with at least 4 oz of filtered water.
 Try a natural sweetener such as True Lemon packets to make the water a little tastier.
-Adding a tablespoon of apple cider vinegar may not only aid in digestion-studies have shown it also has the added benefit of blocking absorption of carbohydrates and can aid in weight maintenance.
+Adding a tablespoon of apple cider vinegar may not only aid in digestion-studies have shown it also has the added benefit of blocking the absorption of carbohydrates and can aid in weight maintenance.
 Make sure you have a reusable BPA-free container.
 You can easily refill and track your intake this way.

 - CHOOSE WISELY: Start with non-starchy vegetables and load at least half of your plate, then add the protein and healthy fats for satiation and to reduce carb cravings.
-Non-starchy vegetables like leafy greens are rich in fiber and nutrients that will fill you up without the regret.
-Starchy vegetables like sweet potatoes and butternut squash can still be part of a well-balanced plate, just try to stick to ½ cup portions of these to aid in blood sugar balancing.
+Non-starchy vegetables like leafy greens are rich in fiber and nutrients that will fill you up without regret.
+Starchy vegetables like sweet potatoes and butternut squash can still be part of a well-balanced plate; just try to stick to ½ cup portions to aid blood sugar balance.

-- EAT SLOWLY: It may seem easy but paying closer attention to the pace at which you chew your food can make a huge impact on the total amount of food you consume.
+- EAT SLOWLY: It may seem easy, but paying closer attention to the pace at which you chew your food can greatly impact the total amount of food you consume.
 This is also a great way to mindfully enjoy your food.
 You will be amazed at how easy it is to eat less and feel completely satisfied when you pay attention to the tastes and textures of each bite.
 Remember, it can take 20-30 minutes for the “that’s enough” signal to be triggered, so take your time and prevent the regret that occurs when rapidly consumed food hits and you feel stuffed.
-Put your fork down between all bites, talk to your company, enjoy the flavors, drink water between bites, chew at least 10+ times…. all these tricks will help.
+Put your fork down between all bites, talk to your company, enjoy the flavors, drink water between bites, and chew at least 10+ times…. all these tricks will help.

 - MOVE YOUR BODY: Maintain a fitness routine during the holiday season.
-Many people exercise less during the winter, which makes excess calories more apt to stick to our waistline.
+Many people exercise less during the winter, which makes excess calories more apt to stick to our waistlines.
 Just because it is cold does not mean you cannot layer and go for a brisk walk.
-Even a 15-minute walk will have benefit and may keep you from mindless grazing.
+Even a 15-minute walk will have benefits and may keep you from mindless grazing.

 - MAKE SLEEP A PRIORITY: The goal is 7-8 hours for most people.
-The holiday season brings a longer “to do” list as well as social events or alcohol that can interfere with our sleep.
-Studies have shown that we are more prone to hunger, less apt to be satiated, have stronger cravings particularly for carbohydrates and give in to them more when sleep deprived.
+The holiday season brings a long “to-do” list and social events or alcohol that can interfere with our sleep.
+Studies have shown that we are more prone to hunger, less apt to be satiated, have stronger cravings, particularly for carbohydrates, and give in to them more when sleep-deprived.
 We are also less apt to head to the gym or make a healthy meal when we are tired.
 Sleep helps maintain a positive mood, leading to less emotional eating.

-- USE YOUR SKILLPOWER: Cravings can be powerful and unintentional mindless eating happens.
-When we snack and end up eating six pieces of candy rather than one it is not necessarily an issue of willpower.
+- USE YOUR SKILL POWER: Cravings can be powerful, and unintentional mindless eating happens.
+When we snack and end up eating six pieces of candy rather than one, it is not necessarily an issue of willpower.
 The neurotransmitters in our brains that say “this is good” can take control.
-We need to set ourselves up for success by preventing or avoiding difficult situations.
+We must set ourselves up for success by preventing or avoiding difficult situations.
 Do not give up on meal planning.
 Keep it simple so you can maintain healthy eating between celebrations.
 After holiday events, throw away unhealthy leftovers (Is it really better to eat them?).
-Do not bring sweets into your home and remove any tempting foods from your home.
+Do not bring sweets into your home, and remove any tempting foods from your home.
 Do not tell yourself you will have control.
-If you must run to the grocery to get ice cream, you will be less likely to do so but if it is in the freezer it will most likely be consumed.
+If you must run to the grocery to get ice cream, you will be less likely to do so, but if it is in the freezer, it will most likely be consumed.
 Order groceries online and use the drive-thru service to avoid temptations in the store displays.
 Keep your fridge full of healthy foods that you like.
-Have sweet options for when you need them – Triple Zero yogurt (you can freeze it mixed with lite whipped cream), decaf flavored tea, a square of 70%+ cacao chocolate.
-(Have you tried the Alter Eco truffles and chocolates? ( Sorry not sorry.)
+Have sweet options for when you need them – Triple Zero yogurt (you can freeze it mixed with lite whipped cream), decaf flavored tea, and a square of 70%+ cacao chocolate.
+(Have you tried the Alter Eco truffles and chocolates? ( Sorry, not sorry.)

 SOME PARTY TRICKS

-While most of us will not be attending holiday events this year, we will more than likely be gathering in small groups with friends and families so these “party tricks” will help you to successful maneuver.
+While most of us will not be attending holiday events this year, we will more than likely be gathering in small groups with friends and families, so these “party tricks” will help you to maneuver successfully.

-1.“Pregame” at home – eat some veggies, a Greek yogurt with 1-2 Tbs chia seeds or ground flaxseed, a small salad or a handful of nuts before you go – the hunger that leads to unplanned eating will be more controlled.
+- “Pregame” at home – eat some veggies, Greek yogurt with 1-2 Tbs chia seeds or ground flaxseed, a small salad or a handful of nuts before you go – the hunger that leads to unplanned eating will be more controlled.
 Many of us tell ourselves not to eat throughout the day so we can feel less guilt at events.
-The reality is when we attend with an empty stomach we consume more and are more likely to include the less favorable options.
+The reality is when we attend with an empty stomach, we consume more and are more likely to include the less favorable options.

-2. Drink a glass of seltzer or soda water with lemon/lime at first, put alcoholic drinks down while talking so they last longer, alternate nonalcoholic beverages with alcoholic and stick to an upper limit (i.e.- 1-2 drinks/night).
+- Drink a glass of seltzer or soda water with lemon/lime at first, put alcoholic drinks down while talking so they last longer, alternate nonalcoholic beverages with alcoholic and stick to an upper limit (i.e., 1-2 drinks/night).

-3. Do not loiter in the same room as the food, catch up with friends anywhere else.
+- Do not loiter in the same room as the food; catch up with friends anywhere else.

-3. Stand at least an arm’s length from the food table.
-When you are near the table you will mindlessly eat-especially when stuck in a conversation with Aunt Sadie.
+- Stand at least an arm’s length from the food table.
+When you are near the table, you will mindlessly, eat-especially when stuck in a conversation with Aunt Sadie.
 Try to keep your back to the table-simple enough and yet amazingly effective.

-4. Fill your plate with veggies, a few slices of meat or cheese, shrimp – avoid the flour/sugar/baked goods.
+- Fill your plate with veggies, a few slices of meat or cheese, and shrimp – avoid the flour/sugar/baked goods.